Vlagtwedde: Geography

 All 60 villages and hamlets in the municipality received their own town sign in 2008.

 Politics

-The city council of Vlagtwedde had 17 seats.
-The table below gives political party and seat counts since 1998.
+The municipal council of Vlagtwedde had 17 seats.
+The table below gives results since 2002.

+There was an election in November 2017 for the council of the new merged Westerwolde municipality that commenced work on 1 January 2018, replacing Vlagtwedde council.

 Public transport

 Vlagtwedde is served by several bus lines: